ckauhaus/ckauhaus.github.io/_posts/2017-11-03-dos-and-donts-of-nix-overlays.md

 ## What are overlays?

 Overlays are the new standard mechanism to customize nixpkgs.
-They replace constructs like `packageOverride`, `overridePackages`, and `import <nixpkgs> {}
+They replace constructs like `packageOverride` and `overridePackages`.
-// { … }`.

 ## How do I use overlays?

-Put your overlays into `~/.config/nixpkgs/overlays/`.
+Put your overlays into *~/.config/nixpkgs/overlays/*.
 All overlays share a basic
 structure:

 {% highlight nix %}
 self: super: {
-  # …
+  …
 }
 {% endhighlight %}

 Arguments:

 * **self** is the result of the fix point calculation.
 Use it to access packages which could be modified somewhere else in the overlay stack.
 * **super** one overlay down in the stack (and base nixpkgs for the first overlay).
 Use it to access the package recipes you want to customize, and for library functions.

 ## Good examples